jazzband/django-waffle/README.rst

 ============

 Flags and Switches can be used in templates, in views, or wrapped around entire views.
-Samples can be used in templates or views but to wrap an entire view.
+Samples can be used in templates or views but not to wrap an entire view.

 If you try to use a flag or switch that is not defined, it will *always* be **inactive**.